When searching for your flooring, you will face three contrasting options

 Pre-Treated Oiled Boards

-Untreated (naked) Wood Floors
+Untreated Wood Floors

-The great benefit of this is that you have full control over the colour and finish as how the floor will end up looking is entirely dependant on what it's treated with on site.
-This means that by treating on site you not only are sure to achieve a high quality, durable and stain resistant finish you also have the scope to stain the floor to the exact colour you'd like.
-You may choose to simply treat with a clear traditional finish that will provide a natural light oak colour or you may decide to stain the timber and achieve a white wash of a deep black, for example.
-The disadvantage, of course, is that you or a handyman need to apply a finish on site, but with a product like Treatex Hardwax oil (discussed below) - this is actually a lot easier than you might think.
+The great benefit of this is that you have full control over the colour and finish and how the floor will end up looking is entirely dependant on what it’s treated with on site.
+This means that by treating on site you not only are sure to achieve a high quality, durable and stain resistant finish you also have the scope to stain the floor to the exact colour you’d like.
+You may choose to simply treat with a clear traditional finish that will provide a natural light oak colour or you may decide to stain the timber and achieve a white wash of a darker brown, for example.
+The disadvantage, of course, is that you or a handyman need to apply a finish on site, but with a product like Treatex Hardwax oil (discussed below) this is actually a lot easier than you might think.

 What is the best wood floor oil available?

-Hardwax oil is a popular choice of floor finish and we have found Treatex to be one of the best hardwax oils on the market.
+Hardwax oil is a popular choice of floor finish and we have found Treatex to be one of the best Hardwax oils on the market.

 We have been dealing with Treatex for a number of years and have found Treatex Hardwax Oil to be one of, if not the best, way to protect your wooden floor.
 Treatex has been used extensively in both domestic and commercial projects alike and has gained itself a second-to-none reputation throughout the UK, Europe and Australasia.